Ministry of Labour and Social Protection of the Population (Azerbaijan): Azerbaijan SSR

-After the establishment of Azerbaijan SSR in 1920, the Council of People's Commissars was arranged and Aliheydar Garayev was appointed as a commissioner for Justice and Labour.
+After the establishment of Azerbaijan SSR in 1920, the Council of People's Commissars was arranged and Aliheydar Garayev was appointed a commissioner for Justice and Labour.
 Besides, Labour Protection Inspectorate was founded within the People's Commissariat for Labour in order to protect life, health of employees, effective use of labour force and placing workforce in accordance with their specialty.
-Approximately, more than hundred commissions were created regarding to the labour protection in the oil industry in 1920.
+Approximately, more than a hundred commissions were created regarding the labour protection in the oil industry in 1920.
 There were several departments that were responsible for realizing the restoration of National Agriculture and the establishment of the village soviets in the regions.